 1. Designed for growth

-High performing organisations put their time and energy into two key areas: improving the performance of employees in their current role through in-the-moment learning, and they offer longer-term development paths.
-Organisations designed for growth also reward individuals who actively engage in their own growth.
+High performing organizations put their time and energy into two key areas: improving the performance of employees in their current role through in-the-moment learning, and they offer longer-term development paths.
+Organizations designed for growth also reward individuals who actively engage in their own growth.
 Learning and development professionals view learning from the employee’s perspective and focus on simplifying an employee’s work life, anticipating their needs, eliminating the barriers to learning and delivering experiences that are relevant, current and in the moment.

 2. Support engineered exploration